orange-cloudfoundry/cf-ops-automation/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: issue template
-about: Describe this issue template's purpose here.
+about: Use this template to report an issue.

 ---